coletrammer/dius/docs/pages/linux_startup.md

 when considering dynamic linking, because multiple libraries can allocate their thread-local regions.
 Additionally, access to the program headers is somewhat mandated by the `dl_iterator_phdr` function, which is used to unwind the stack by libunwind.
 If userspace has to parse its own program headers anyway, why should Linux change its ABI?

-It is tempting to have the Iris kernel provide userspace with the TLS base, TLS alignment, and TLS size based on the loaded executable.
-However, this does open up some questions, like: What happens if there are multiple TLS segments?
-What happens if the dynamic linker requests TLS?
-Given that the dius runtime will already support the ABI present on Linux, it will be easier to just ignore TLS in the kernel.
-This aligns which its minimalist philosophy.